opt12/DubinsPilot/README.md

 Build and install the qwt-6.0.2 library
 `make`
 `sudo make install`
-Add the path to the `libqwt.so.6` to the run-time linker?
+Add the path to the `libqwt.so.6` to the run-time linker:
 `echo "/usr/local/qwt-6.0.2/lib" > qwt.conf && sudo mv qwt.conf /etc/ld.so.conf.d/`
 Reload the library search configuration:
 `sudo ldconfig`